 Recommendation followed.
 The Board regularly evaluates the mix of skills, experience and diversity at the Board level.
-The Board believes that a highly credentialed Board, with a diversity of background, skills and perspectives, will be effective in supporting and enabling delivery of good governance for the Company and value for the Company's shareholders.
-At 30 June 2016, the Board comprised four Directors from diverse backgrounds with a range of business experience, skills and attributes.
-The following table demonstrates the skills and experience of the Directors across several dimensions that are relevant to the Company.
+The Board believes that a highly credentialed Board, with a diversity of background, skills, strategic value and perspectives, will be effective in supporting and enabling delivery of good governance for the Company and value for the Company's shareholders.
+At 26 September 2018, the Board comprised three Directors from diverse backgrounds with a range of business experience, skills and attributes.
+All Directors have the necessary skills and experience across several dimensions that are relevant to the Company.
 Biographical information on each director is contained in the Annual Report and on the company's website.
+No Directors have Board membership on other listed companies.